Listed in: English, as ENGL-449

 Ingrid L. Nelson (Section 01)

 Open to juniors and seniors.
-Limited to 15 students.
-Spring semester.
+Limited to 18 students.
+Fall semester.
 Professor Nelson.

 If Overenrolled: Preference given to junior and senior English majors.